 90. Our eyes are always the same size from birth, but our nose and ears never stop growing.

-92. The focus muscles of the eye move 100,000 times a day.
-In order for the leg muscles to make the same number of contractions, you need to walk 80 km a day.
+92. The focusing muscles of the eye move 100 thousand times a day.
+For the leg muscles to make the same number of contractions, you need to walk 80 km a day.

-93. Cough - an explosive charge of air that moves at speeds up to 100 km / h.
+93. A cough is an explosive charge of air that moves at speeds of up to 100 km/h.

 94. According to German researchers, the risk of a heart attack is higher on Monday than on any other day of the week.